sergeinack3/PowerEduc/admin/tool/componentlibrary/content/powereduc/components/buttons.md

 ## How to use buttons

-Button components are available as part of a Moodle form, as a single button functioning as a form submit or triggering a JavaScript action.
-Buttons used in Moodle are based on the [Bootstrap buttons]({{< docsref "/components/buttons" >}}).
+Button components are available as part of a PowerEduc form, as a single button functioning as a form submit or triggering a JavaScript action.
+Buttons used in PowerEduc are based on the [Bootstrap buttons]({{< docsref "/components/buttons" >}}).

-The most used buttons types in Moodle are:
+The most used buttons types in PowerEduc are:

 ## Example